uvop/memorix/docs/content/en/docs/get-started/installation.md

 - Go to [memorix releases on github](https://github.com/uvop/memorix/releases).
 - Download the asset for your platform.
-- Extract the executable somewhere in on your computer, like `~/.memorix/bin/*`.
+- Extract the executable somewhere on your computer, like `~/.memorix/bin/*`.
 - Add the folder extracted to to your `PATH` environment variable.
 - Done!

 ## Client installation

-To start using memorix, first head into your project/s and install the run-time dependency.
+To start using Memorix, first head into your project(s) and install the run-time dependency.
-The only support at the moment is for Redis.
+At the moment, only Redis is supported

 ### Redis client